I'm experiencing anxiety or worry

 People with social anxiety experience fear about social situations and can worry constantly about what other people think about them.
 Social anxiety is very common and can have a big impact on a person's day-to-day life.

 People with panic disorder experience sudden and very intense responses to fear, known as panic attacks.
-Panic attacks can happen in situations that cause the person overwhelming feelings of terror or may happen suddenly for no particular reason.
+Panic symptoms can build up quite suddenly in situations that cause the person overwhelming feelings of terror.This can happen even though there may not be an immediate danger in reality.

 PTSD is a disorder which can effect some people who have experienced or witnessed a traumatic and frightening event.
 People with PTSD may re-live the experience through flashbacks or dreams, have difficulty sleeping and experience panic or distress.
 PTSD can develop immediately after the event or weeks, months or even years later.